Sergiy Stakhovsky: 2009: Second ATP title

 This year has seen Stakhovsky match it with the best in a number of ATP World Tour events.
-In the season opener in Doha, Stakhovsky lost in the quarter-finals to #3 seed Andy Murray.
-In Zagreb, as defending champion, he once again made the quarter-finals, losing to Viktor Troicki.
-Stakhovsky played Andy Murray once more in the first round of the Barclays Dubai Tennis Championships and after being one set up and with a break in the second, he twisted his ankle whilst trying to volley.
+In the season opener in Doha, Stakhovsky lost in the quarterfinals to third seed Andy Murray.
+In Zagreb, as defending champion, he once again made the quarterfinals, losing to Viktor Troicki.
+Stakhovsky played Andy Murray once more in the first round of the Dubai Tennis Championships and, after being one set up and with a break in the second, he twisted his ankle whilst trying to volley.
 Unable to finish the match, Stakhovsky retired hurt.

 As the leading player in the Ukrainian Davis Cup team, Stakhovsky defeated Chris Eaton on the opening day of the Europe/Africa Zone Playoff versus Great Britain in Scotland and partnered Sergei Bubka Jr. in closing out the tie by winning the doubles in five sets.

-Stakhovsky won his maiden Grand Slam Singles and Doubles matches at Roland Garros.
+Stakhovsky won his maiden Grand Slam singles and doubles matches at Roland Garros.
 Stakhovsky qualified for the main draw with impressive performances in his three qualifying matches, coming from 1–4 down in the third set versus Rik de Voest to record an 8–6 victory.
-Playing Brian Dabul of Argentina in the first round of the Main Draw, Stakhovsky recorded a four set victory and set up a meeting with Novak Djokovic, the 4th seed.
-In a match lasting two days due to poor light, Stakhovsky was comprehensively defeated by the 2007 and 2008 semi-finalist in three sets.
-Partnering James Cerretani in the doubles, the pair won their first round match before eventually losing to the eventual champions; Lukáš Dlouhý and Leander Paes.
+Playing Brian Dabul of Argentina in the first round of the main draw, Stakhovsky recorded a four set victory and set up a meeting with Novak Djokovic, the fourth seed.
+In a match lasting two days due to poor light, Stakhovsky was comprehensively defeated by the 2007 and 2008 semifinalist in three sets.
+Partnering James Cerretani in the doubles, the pair won their first round match, before eventually losing to the eventual champions, Lukáš Dlouhý and Leander Paes.

-Stakhovsky won his second ATP title in St. Petersburg after winning epic matches against former world number 1, two time Grand Slam champion and twice former St. Petersburg Open champion, Marat Safin (who was playing his last St. Petersburg Open) and he narrowly defeated Horacio Zeballos in the final.
+Stakhovsky won his second career title in St. Petersburg, after winning epic matches against former world No. 1, two time Grand Slam champion and twice St. Petersburg Open champion, Marat Safin (who was playing his last St. Petersburg Open), and he narrowly defeated Horacio Zeballos in the final.